Parade Sunday in St. Paul to honor Suni Lee's historic gold-medal performance

 For an older generation, Lee is a trailblazer.
 Shery Vang, 38, of Brooklyn Park, said as a kid she was not allowed to play volleyball or go on a choir trip because she was a girl.
 Seeing Lee and her supportive family is significant for her and her teenage daughters.

-Mee Xiong Yang, 52, of Woodbury hurried back a day early from a trip to Colorado to be there to celebrate Lee, waving a large American flag as Lee passed.
+Mee Xiong Yang, 52, of Woodbury hurried back a day early from a trip to Colorado to celebrate Lee, waving a large American flag as Lee passed.

 "Go Hmong girl, go Hmong girl," she shouted.